-- (i) In English there are twenty one consonant sounds. - (ii) In lateral sounds there is a complete closure in the oral passage with slow release. - (iii) The position of vocal cords affects the quality of consonants. - (iv) /N/ is an alveolar voiced nasal sound. - (v) $\sqrt{\delta Z}$ / does not occur medially.
+Check Your Understanding Say whether the following statements are true or fal se: (i) In English there are twenty one consonant sounds. (ii) In lateral sounds there is a complete closure in the oral passage with slow release. (iii) The position of vocal cords affects the quality of consonants. (iv) / N / is an alveolar voiced nasal sound. (v) dZ / does not occur medially.